jzohrab/practicing-guitar/docs/part-3-techniques/dropping-notes.rst

 A better method:

-1. Master each "voice" completely separately, with correct fingering and motions.
+1. Master each "voice" completely separately, with *correct fingering and motions*.
 Each voice should be ingrained and automatic, you should be able to hold a conversation, for example, while playing each one individually.
 2. Choose one voice, and play it, looping over a small section.
 Then "drop in" the first note from the other voice.
 Your aim is to keep the first voice going no matter what.
 In other words, the "dropping" of the other note should not interfere with the first voice's ongoing movement.
 Repeat as many times as needed to be able to drop the other note without interfering with the first voice.
 3. Keep adding notes to the other voice, note-by-note, playing each one perfectly.
 Always keep the first voice rock-steady!
 4. When you've built the complete line, you can repeat the process, but starting with the other voice, and dropping notes from the first.